RedoyAkond/Sci-Li/README.md

 # Sci-Li
-An extended scientific calculator by using shell scripting for Operating System Project
+An extended scientific calculator and some other shape by using shell scripting for Operating System Project.
+When you open the shell file it will ask you what operation you want to do.
+There are three option Press ‘’1’’ to enter Scientific Calculator, Press ‘’2’’ to do some arithmetical operation, Press ‘’3’’ to see some diagonal shapes.
+When you chose any of them they will also show you, what operation you want to perform with those types.
+We tried our best to make this program as user friendly.
+Before performing any operation it will ask you to do so.
+Scientific calculator which we named as “Sci-Li”.
+It will give you same facility like scientific calculator.
+There are also some other extended calculation facility.